tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 *The Craft*, released in 1996, holds an odd appeal within the lgbt community.
 There are no queer characters but... the coding...

-The film follows the story of <mark>four teenage girls who each grow up feeling different</mark>, in one way or another. <mark>Special</mark> and above the fray of their peers, or <mark>rejected</mark> by them entirely, <mark>as so many queer teens have experienced</mark>.
+The film follows the story of <mark>four teenage girls who each grow up feeling different</mark>, in one way or another. <mark>Special</mark> and above the fray of their peers, or <mark>rejected</mark> by them entirely, <mark stat:id="sub-queer">as so many queer teens have experienced</mark>.
 Either being praised for their artistic prowess in theater, art, or dance, or roundly rejected by the populace at large for being different.
 {% assign timecode = "5:55" %}

 By happenstance the four <mark>girls end up in the same school and find each other essentially by cruising the hallways.
 Sideways looks and quiet nods to each other lead to a hookup, which for them is going shopping for candles after school.</mark>